-The Department of Otolaryngology's mission is to provide outstanding, cutting-edge clinical care, research, and state-of-the-art training.
+The Department of Otolaryngology - Head & Neck Surgery's mission is to provide outstanding, cutting-edge clinical care, research, and state-of-the-art training.
 The Department is affiliated with five hospitals; University of Colorado Hospital, Children's Hospital Colorado, the Veteran's Administration Medical Center, Denver Health & National Jewish.
 Our group of highly trained otolaryngology-head & neck surgeons offer a full range of adult and children's patient services.

-The UC Denver T32 Institutional Training in Otolaryngology Research grant has training slots for a pre-doctoral (medical or PhD candidates) and post-doctoral fellows for 2017-2019.
-Applications are due June 1, 2017.
-Research projects must be related to areas of Otolaryngology including hearing/balance, taste/small, communication/autism, or head and neck cancer.
+The CU Anschutz T32 Institutional Training in Otolaryngology Research Grant allows us to accept applications for training slots for both pre-doctoral (medical or PhD candidates) and post-doctoral fellows.
+Research projects must be related to areas of otolaryngology, including hearing/balance, taste/smell, communication/autism, or head and neck cancer.
 Each project should have a basic science research mentor and a clinical co-mentor selected from the training faculty of the Otolaryngology T32.
-The research mentor will supervise the research in a laboratory environment and the clinical mentor will provide a clinical experience (such as shadowing in a clinical setting or participation in a clinical research study) related to the selected project.
+The research mentor supervises the research in a laboratory environment and the clinical mentor provides a clinical experience (such as shadowing in a clinical setting or participation in a clinical research study) related to the selected project.
 Minority applicants are encouraged to apply, but all applicants must be US citizens or have a green card.

 CU Anschutz is dedicated to ensuring a safe and secure environment for our faculty, staff, students and visitors.
 To assist in achieving that goal, we conduct background investigations for all prospective employees.
 Some positions may require a financial/credit check and/or a motor vehicle report.
 The University of Colorado is committed to diversity and equality in education and employment.